 In 2009, we received a grant from the Atlantic Canada Opportunities Agency to fund a research program.
-A total of C\$2.9 million was made available under the grant, and we received the entire amount through December 31, 2015.
-Once we begin to generate revenue, we must commence repayment of the outstanding loan in the form of a 10% royalty.
+A total of CDN\$2.9 million was made available under the grant, and we received the entire amount through December 31, 2015.
+Once we begin to generate revenue from any of the products from the research program, we must commence repayment of the outstanding loan in the form of a 10% royalty.
 These payments could negatively impact our ability to support our operations.
+Revenues from sales of our AquAdvantage Salmon are not subject to the royalty.

 In February 2013, we entered into the ECC with Intrexon, pursuant to which we are permitted to use Intrexon's UltraVector and other technology platforms to develop and commercialize additional genetically modified traits in finfish for human consumption.
-The ECC grants us a worldwide license to use specified patents and other intellectual property of Intrexon in connection with the research, development, use, importing, manufacture, sale, and offer for sale of products involving DNA administered to finfish for human consumption.
+The ECC grants us a worldwide license to use certain patents and other intellectual property of Intrexon in connection with the research, development, use, importing, manufacture, sale, and offer for sale of products involving DNA administered to finfish for human consumption.
 We agreed under the ECC to pay Intrexon, on a quarterly basis, 16.66% of the gross profits calculated for each developed product.
-We also agreed to pay Intrexon 50% of the quarterly revenue obtained from a sublicensor in the event of a sublicensing arrangement.
+We also agreed to pay Intrexon 50% of the quarterly revenue obtained from a sublicensee in the event of a sublicensing arrangement.
 In addition, we agreed to reimburse Intrexon for the costs of certain services provided by Intrexon.
 The ECC remains in effect.
 These payments could negatively impact our ability to support our operations.